hmans/godot-survival-guide/README.md

 # The Godot Engine Survival Guide

-### Assorted Workarounds and Dirty Hacks for the Godot Engine
+### Assorted Workarounds and Dirty Hacks for Stuff That's Missing, Broken, or Otherwise Weird in the Godot Engine

 ## Introduction